 Gym equipment can take up a good chunk of your electricity.
 The manufacturing process of gym equipment can also impact the environment.
 One option is to choose mats, barbels, and other types of equipment that are made from recycled materials.
 Brands like Precor and Life Fitness design and produce equipment like climbers and cycles that only require the energy from your members to power them.
 They also provide treadmills that use less energy than traditional ones.

 Another innovative brand in the green equipment space is SportsArt.
 With its revolutionary ECO-POWR™ technology, it captures human exertion and turns it into usable energy to benefit the planet and your business.
 The equipment line includes a treadmill, cycle, cross trainer, and elliptical.
 When you’re thinking about your environmental footprint, consider your flooring as well.
 Even materials like recycled rubber can have a high carbon footprint.
 Consider options like bamboo and cork as they are very sustainable and an excellent choice for flooring.

-If you have a juice bar, cafe, or just sell protein bars at reception, choose products that are local, organic, and sustainable.
-Locally grown food is not only full of flavor, but you help to support the local community and the environment.
-As the food is grown locally, you reduce the amount of travel time and miles needed and also promote a safer food supply.
+If you have a juice bar or cafe, try to opt for local, organic, and sustainable products.
+As well as supporting sustainability, sourcing locally grown produce is a great way to invest in your community and other local businesses.
+As the food is grown locally, you reduce the amount of travel time and miles needed and promote a safer food supply.
 With fewer opportunities for contamination, you can give your members the best option.
 The larger the distance between harvesting, washing, shipping, and distribution, the bigger the chance of contamination.